EASYGO-ITN/Deliverable_4_2/_sources/glossary.md

 # Glossary

-* Geofluid: fluid (e.g. water or brine) used to extract the thermal energy from the underground
+* Geofluid: fluid (e.g. water or brine or carbon dioxide) used to extract the thermal energy from the underground
+*